For this chicken pasta dinner, the pasta, chicken, and creamy sauce cook right in the baking dish for an easy one-pan meal.

 The pre-grated, packaged Parmesan cheese at the grocery store contains additives to prevent the grated cheese from clumping.
 These are often called “non-caking or non-clumping agents.”
 Because of this, the cheese might not fully melt, resulting in a grainy sauce.
 Invest the few minutes it takes to grate the cheese yourself.
 It will keep the additives out of your homemade food, and make a better sauce, too.

 Simply by removing the chicken or substituting it with drained canned legumes, this recipe can easily convert to a vegetarian version.
-You can also adding fresh spinach, escarole, or chopped broccoli just before adding the cream mixture to the fettuccine.
+You can also add fresh spinach, escarole, or chopped broccoli just before adding the cream mixture to the fettuccine.

 Yes!
 Actually, my kids don’t like Parmesan cheese very much so often make this with finely shredded mozzarella cheese, or with half Parmesan and half mozzarella.
 When choosing a cheese to substitute, just make sure you like the flavor of it, because it’s a main part of the dish and the flavor really does come through.